NoUselessTech/nouselesstech.github.io/_posts/2022-09-28-Spying-Forward.md

 ## Crystal Ball Time

 Humans, being completely awful at predictions, love to make, read, and debate potential future outcomes.
-In this spirit, I present to you the areas of you should research now that should pay off longer term in cyber security.
+In this spirit, I present to you areas of research that should pay off long term in cyber security.
 I am not a lawyer, so please take all my opinions at your own risk.
 Consult your doctor before making any dietary changes.

 ## Assumptions